 Personalized cruises sail away with profits

 High-quality restaurants, modern fitness facilities, and even sustainable practices are no longer enough to earn cruises a five-star rating.
-This report explores how cruise operators can raise the bar on customer experience to attract a new generation of passengers.
+This cruise industry analysis explores how cruise operators can raise the bar on passenger experience to attract new demographics of passengers to the cruise industry.

-- Embarking on a new generation of cruise passengers
+- Embarking on new demographics of cruise passengers

 - Raising the bar on passenger experience

 - Putting passengers first

 - How to get started